 My name is Mark Warner.
 I’m a professionally licensed engineer (PE) and a certified project management professional (PMP).
-I’ve been an engineer for over 30 years, and have been a full-time engineering project manager for the past 20 of those.
+I’ve been an engineer nearly 35 years, and have been in engineering management for the past 20 of those.
 I’ve worked in aerospace, astronomy, education, heavy construction, and R&D. I’m the author of five non-fiction books, over 100 technical papers, and hold a handful of patents in my name.
 I have lived all throughout the continental US, in Hawaii, and in Europe.
 I consider myself well-versed in most engineering disciplines, as well as project management fundamentals.

 Keep checking back as I update and add to the site.